Author of East India Company, Dr. Tirthankar Roy talks about the subject of his book:

-What advantage do you think British had over Potuguese and Dutch that they succeeded in taking over the country while others left the place at different points in time?
+What advantage do you think British had over Portuguese and Dutch that they succeeded in taking over the country while others left the place at different points in time?

 The main spice was pepper.
-It is a matter of some debate why pepper was so coveted in Europe – to hide the smell of stale meat or as a flavouring agent?
-Perhaps both reasons were at work, and made pepper such a necessity in upper class households.
-What made pepper so valuable was not only the demand, but also problems of supply.
-It was not available everywhere or could be grown everywhere, it was available in remote islands in Indonesia, and in Kerala.
+It is a matter of some debate why pepper was so coveted in Europe – to hide the smell of stale meat or as a flavoring agent?
+Perhaps both reasons were at work.
+And made pepper such a necessity in upper-class households.
+What made pepper so valuable was not only the demand but also problems of supply.
+It was not available everywhere or could be grown everywhere.
+It was available on remote islands in Indonesia and in Kerala.
 The lack of easy access (unlike textiles) made the profit margin on any pepper huge.

-You mention the challenge that traders had in dealing with political entities, in honoring contracts and dealing with family owned businesses.
-Do you think those challenges continue till date for businessmen in india?
+You mention the challenge that traders had in dealing with political entities, in honoring contracts and dealing with the family owned businesses.
+Do you think those challenges continue till date for businessmen in India?

 Absolutely.
 Many joint ventures today fail because of misunderstandings over mutual obligations.
-Still, in respect of contract the law has changed quite a lot.
+Still, in respect of a contract, the law has changed quite a lot.

 In Arthshastra, the first book in the series, Chanakya recommends that overseas traders be allowed till the city gates where they must trade with local traders who in turn would retail the goods.
 Does it help protect the interests of local traders and maintains a clear boundary between the two entities?
-What are your thoughts on this?
+What are your thoughts on this Tirthankar Roy?

-I am not sure of the context for these rules; my guess is that in a world where many traders needed to carry arms, the local rulers had to be slightly cautious about any foreigner.
+I am not sure of the context of these rules.
+My guess is that in a world where many traders needed to carry arms, the local rulers had to be slightly cautious about any foreigner.

 There are, unfortunately, not many personal testimonies that reflect the emotional lives of these people.
 You can read between the lines, and you can also observe the actions of the huge number of them who took Indian partners, to guess that they were desperate to make connections in Indian society, and yet afraid of doing this.

-As I read the book, I got an impression that East India Company’s colonizing India was really a matter of lot of events and circumstances and all that happened in the end was not really something planned.
-In fact no single man or even a group of men come across as changing the fate of nation or the company.
+As I read the book, I got an impression that East India Company’s colonizing India was really a matter of a lot of events and circumstances.
+And all that happened, in the end, was not really something planned.
+In fact, no single man or even a group of men come across as changing the fate of the nation or the company.
 What are thoughts on this?

 This reading would be very much in the spirit of the book.

-What were your primary sources for this book and where all did you find them?
+What were your primary sources for this book?
+Where did you find them, Tirthankar Roy?
 Any books that you would recommend to readers who would want to read further on the subject?

-The consultation books kept in the Indian warehouses are the primary sources on trade; parliamentary proceedings in England are the primary sources on the relationship with the Crown; shipping records are the primary sources on shipping; and twenty years after Plassey, Board of Revenue or Board of Trade Commercial papers are the primary sources on Company’s work in Bengal.
+The consultation books kept in the Indian warehouses are the primary sources of trade.
+Parliamentary proceedings in England are the primary sources on the relationship with the Crown, Shipping records are the primary sources on shipping, and twenty years after Plassey, Board of Revenue or Board of Trade Commercial papers are the primary sources on Company’s work in Bengal.